 Jammu, known as the “City of Temples”, offers a mix of spiritual, historical, and adventure experiences.
 Among the top things to do in Jammu, the trek to Vaishno Devi Temple is a must.
 The 13-kilometre uphill journey through the Trikuta Mountains is both challenging and fulfilling, offering stunning views along the way.
+Many travellers opt for Vaishno Devi Tour Packages that include guided treks, accommodation, and local sightseeing to make the pilgrimage more convenient.
 For history lovers, Mubarak Mandi Palace is a place to explore the grandeur of Dogra architecture and its rich royal past.

 For adventure seekers, skiing in Patnitop during winter is a thrilling experience.
 The snow-covered slopes make it perfect for beginners and experts alike.
 A boat ride at Mansar Lake is ideal for those looking to relax amid lush greenery and peaceful surroundings.
 The historic Bahu Fort and Garden, perched on a hill, offers breathtaking city views and a serene place to unwind.
 A visit to Raghunath Temple, one of the largest temple complexes in North India, is a must for spiritual travellers.